 Roses have grown at an amazing rate with this years hot and wet weather!
-You’re likely wondering if you should be cutting them back before winter sets in.
+You’re likely wondering if you should be cutting them back before the end of summer.

 Hybrid Tea Roses, Floribunda and Grandiflora roses are usually cut back in the early spring just as the buds are growing.
 If you want large blooms for cut flowers, then prune it hard – down to 18″ from the ground – also removing dead branches and diseased or weakened stems, while leaving the healthy and vigorous ones.
 You may end up with less blooms, but each bloom will grow to be large.
 Continual trimming and deadheading of your rose bush throughout the season will help encourage new blooms to grow.
 As a general rule, dead or diseased wood on any rose shrub should be removed as soon as you see it.